[This piece extended in many footnotes

-(*) Cybernetics as in – the governance and management of the world (especially the bit with human influence in it.)
-The combination of men and women in that is not only greater than the sum of the parts, and in so many areas it is overlooked that the female contribution is greater than the male component.
-That’s been my mantra since it formed a conclusion in my Master’s research in the late 80’s.
-Women need men like a fish needs a bicycle, etc.
+(*) Cybernetics as in – the governance and management of the world including especially the human world.
+The combination of men and women in that is not only greater than the sum of the parts, in so many areas it is overlooked that the female contribution is greater than the male component.
+It’s been a mantra or mine since it formed a conclusion in my Master’s research in the late 80’s.
+I consider myself a radical feminist.
+Vive la différance.

 Biological sex / gender is as real as anything else we consider real (*) in everyday life – a great piece from Jonah Mix – and as close to the metaphysical level of my own agenda as anything I’ve seen.
 (This is what trolleyology is for, though it’s an actual train in the example.)

 Alice Dreger / Intersex & Gender Dysphoria – this is not a new topic for me.
 This post from last year gathers together my 3 or 4 most considered pieces on the topic back to 2015.
 And “Identity” policy in general is a long recurring theme, referenced in these older posts.